 One of the best ways to experiment and taste new dishes is by taking a Thai food tour.
 The guide will show you the best places to eat Thai food, the street markets, and the floating market, explaining the ingredients and the history behind the food.
 It is a fantastic experience.
 Click here for more information.

-We hope we have inspired you to try as many things as you can 🙂 What is your favorite Thai food dishes?
+We hope we have inspired you to try as many dishes as you can and make the most of your Thailand trip!